Edward Oliver Bowsfield

 - Height 6' 1", Weight 190 lb.

-Canadian born left-hander Ted Bowsfield was refered to as "that fella that throws them ground balls" by Casey Stengel after he beat the New York Yankees three straight times in 1958.
+Canadian-born left-hander Ted Bowsfield was referred to as "that fella that throws them ground balls" by Casey Stengel after he beat the New York Yankees three straight times in 1958.
 Ted had first come up with the Boston Red Sox from the Minneapolis Millers that year, and three of his four wins came against the Yankees.

 He was back in the American Association for most of the 1959 season before being traded to the Cleveland Indians in 1960.
 He went to the expansion Los Angeles Angels in 1961 and had his finest year in the majors with a 11-8 record.
 He finished out his years in the American League working out of the Kansas City Athletics bullpen in 1963 and 1964 with a 37-39 mark.